jjshoots/PyFlyt/docs_source/documentation/core/aviary.md

 ...
 ```

-## Multi Drone Setup
+### Multi Drone Setup

-To spawn multiple drones with different types and parameters for each, the lists of `drone_type` and `drone_options` can be used instead to give each drone a unique set of parameters.
+To spawn multiple drones with different types and parameters for each, lists of `drone_type` and `drone_options` can be used instead to give each drone a unique set of parameters.
 For example:

 ```python